lebaston100/MIDItoOBS/README.md

 ## Updating MIDItoOBS

-As MIDItoOBS is just running from the folder move/download it into, updating the programm itself is (most of the time) as easy as downloading it again like mentioned in Setup Part 3.
+As MIDItoOBS is just running from the folder you move/download it into, updating the programm itself is (most of the time) as easy as downloading it again like mentioned in Setup Part 3.

 I highly recommend that you do not overwrite you existing files but rather backup the folder as is (including the config.json) and start with the freshly downloaded files in a new folder.
 Then just copy your config.json from the old backup folder into the new folder.
 Then try to run it.